ayust/alpha-guide/content/upgrading-ships/minmatar/probe.md

 ### How To Fly

-The Imicus is an Exploration ship.
+The Probe is an Exploration ship.
 It should be primarily avoiding combat, searching for Cosmic Signatures and retrieving their contents.

 If you are in hostile space (0.4 security or lower, or wormhole space),